- The thyroid is a gland in the neck, near the base of the throat, that helps control some of your body’s metabolic processes.

 - changes in bowel habits or menstrual patterns

-- fine, brittle hair
+- thin skin and/or fine, brittle hair

-- difficulty sleeping.
+- difficulty sleeping

 See your doctor if you have any of these symptoms.

-Last reviewed: November 2016
+Last reviewed: October 2022